meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 > The YAML config file maximum size is 1 MB.

 The replicator needs to assign the project service accounts read access to the bucket so the templates can be fetched.
-Its therefore necessairy to give the `meshfed-service` role the **Storage Admin** permission on this bucket.
+It's therefore necessary to give the `meshfed-service` role the **Storage Admin** permission on this bucket.
 The replicator then assignes read access for the projects service accounts which have the form of `&gt;PROJECT_ID&lt;@cloudservices.gserviceaccount.com`.

 The name of the template deployment is `template-<CUSTOMER_IDENTIFER>-<PROJECT_IDENTIFIER>` cut to a maximum length of 63 chars.